Dcoxmen/salesXpress/README.md

   - Upload PDF and description to MongoDB
   - View PDF documents in library with pagination
   - Delete PDF document by id

-### District Sales information

-- List all sales for users district by office
-- List all users in district
-  - Pagination, filtering, etc
-- Get single user sales in a district
-- Create new district
-  - Authenticated admin only
-  - Must have the role "admin"
-  - Only admin can create a district for a sales account
-- Update district
-  - admin only
-- Delete district
-  - admin only

 ### Regional Sales Info